Sethispr/cupid-test/src/content/docs/user customization/profile.md

 description: Page explaining how to customize your profile nickname.
 ---

 Set your nickname using the `=nick [name]` command, (e.g. `=nick sora`).

 This name will be displayed to raid parties, leaderboards, profile, identity, clan, etc.

 :::note

-Your nickname updates instantly and is visible to others.
+Your nickname is visible to others.
 You can also use special letters https://lingojam.com/FancyTextGenerator

 :::

-## Examples
+### Examples

 **Do**:
 - `=nick schwi` (sets your name to "schwi")